Event Handling and SocketContext Reference

 When to use it

-- Extracting bearer tokens or other auth data from the handshake.
+- To extract Bearer tokens or other authentication data from the handshake.

 Method extensions()